jadecobra/python_tdd_exercises/LIST_COMPREHENSIONS.md

         )
     ```
     the terminal updates to show an [AssertionError](./ASSERTION_ERROR.md)
-- let's try using a `list comprehension` like we did in the last example
+- let us try using a `list comprehension` like we did in the last example
     ```python
     def test_list_comprehensions_with_conditions_i(self):
         collection = range(10)